 — If you’re looking for a swanky place to enjoy some drinks, check out Commons Club located inside Virgin Hotels Dallas!

-— I heard this is a great place for VERY late night drinks if you can’t sleep or if one of your friends calls you to drag you out when you’re already in bed, ha!
+— I heard this is a great place for VERY late-night drinks if you can’t sleep or if one of your friends calls you to drag you out when you’re already in bed, ha!

 — If you’re looking to try new cocktails, Jettison offers Avant Garde cocktails with Japanese influence.
-This cocktail Bar located inside Houndstooth Coffee and is now fully reservation-only.
+This cocktail Bar is located inside Houndstooth Coffee and is now fully reservation-only.

 — With four locations in Dallas (one coming to Tennessee!), this place is perfect for drinks with friends or hosting bridal events!

-— Eat, drink, and socialize in one of girliest, most Instagrammable places in Dallas.
-If you love pink and taking lots of photos on a girls night out, this place is it! — Transport yourself to Mexico without having to leave Dallas!
+— Eat, drink, and socialize in one of the girliest, most Instagrammable places in Dallas.
+If you love pink and taking lots of photos on a girls’ night out, this place is it! — Transport yourself to Mexico without having to leave Dallas!
 Inspired by the beaches of Tulum and cantinas of San Miguel de Allende, Yellow Rosa is a unique place to enjoy cocktails.
 Enhance your experience by sitting in their beautiful open-air courtyard while you’re at it!

-— Located in Trinity Groves, right outside Margaret Hunt Hill Bridge, this small cake shop is hard to miss with it’s blue walls.
+— Located in Trinity Groves, right outside Margaret Hunt Hill Bridge, this small cake shop is hard to miss with its blue walls.
 I can’t recommend any one cake because we all have different preferences, but I’ll tell you that lines are always out the door.
 Best to bring a few of your friends to each get a huge slice of cake and share so you can get a little taste of heaven!

 — With two locations in Dallas and one in Ft.
 Worth, be sure to stop by and get The Frozen, a huge macaron ice cream sandwich.
 Both locations are very Instagrammable too!

 — If you ever want to experience ordering a cupcake from an ATM machine, this would be it, haha!
 ATM locations are growing around the nation, just note that the location here in Dallas is in the outskirts of the city.
-Don’t fret the traffic though because Kendra Scott is next door so you can eat cupcakes then shop for jewelry!
+Don’t fret about the traffic though because Kendra Scott is next door so you can eat cupcakes and then shop for jewelry!

 And that’s my Dallas city guide!

 I hope this covers everything (or almost everything) you’re looking to experience when you’re visiting Dallas!
-Let me know if there are other categories you want me to add and I’d be happy to work on it!
+Let me know if there are other categories you want me to add and I’d be happy to work on them!

 I’ll be updating this list often as the Dallas scene changes (which it does quite a bit) or if I discover a new-to-me place (anything place I haven’t experienced yet is noted with an asterisk*) I want you to know about, so be sure to check back.